ianksalter/AdventuresWithKite2/blog/057_VilaRealDeSantoAntonio3.md

 > *"been influenced by too much Marxist propaganda"*

 Later that day, at the gates to Oeiras marina, I encountered Jorge and struck up a conversation, initially in the local language.
 It turns out that he had lived in UK and, as he spoke better English than I did the Portuguese, we switched to my mother tongue.
-I learnt that he lived on his boat in the marina and that he moved to the UK in 1974 because of the political situation.
+I learnt that he was in his eighties, lived on his boat in the marina and that he moved to the UK in 1974 because of the political situation.

 > *"They called me a fascist!"*